dhimasarista/codedhims/README.md

+# ⛩️ Codedhims

-# ☕C# | NodeJS | Programmer
+## ☕C# | NodeJS | Programmer

-build scalable, performant, core-systems capable and built for precision engineering thats proven by design where strong OOP & syntax, native concurrency, enterprise & metal-access and extreme optimizations.
+build scalable and performant thats proven by design where robust & no horrible, native concurrency, metal-access & extreme optimizations and wide-ecosystem.build scalable, performant, core-systems capable and built for precision engineering thats proven by design where strong OOP & syntax, native concurrency, enterprise & metal-access and extreme optimizations.

-### Build-Scene 🏗️

-- Engine #1 ⚡ : AdonisJS

-  - Languages : TS (Dev), JS (Prod)
-  - Optimize : Cluster, TinyPool, FFI
+## 🏗️ Java | Forgework

-  - Runtimes : NodeJS, BunJS
+- F : Spring, Quarkus, Jakarta EE
-- Engine #2 🔥 : Java (Forgework)

 - Optimize : JVM Tunning, NativeAOT
 - Runtimes : GraalVM, OpenJDK, MicroEJ
-  - F : Spring, Quarkus, Jakarta EE
 - Concurrency : RX, Virtual Thread
 - Tooling : Maven, JShell

-### ⛔ Down Used

-- horrible syntax, too low level
+### 🔥Why Java?

+If you ask me what my favorite programming stacks are, my answer will always be **C# and Node.js**.
+But if you ask me who the **best for coding** is, my objective answer is **Java**.

+- Proven & Mature Ecosystem
+- Powerful runtimes (OpenJDK, GraalVM, MicroEJ)
+- Now more concise and modern in syntax compared to its verbose past

+**Compared to others:**

-- too slow, no concurrency
+- PHP : no native concurrency
+- Golang : over minimalist, boilerplate
+- Rust : horrible syntax
-- too minimalis, duck typing
+- Python : too slow in raw, duck typing
-- weak ecosystem
+- Swift : weak ecosystem